mckset/Navify/README.md

 - the magnifying glass searches for a cached song
 - The pencil edits a song (both cached and local)
 - The 'N' button searches for recommended songs
-- Right click the 'N' button to play the "Discover Weekly" playlist from Spotify
+- Right click the 'N' button to list playlists from Spotify
 - The  '...' opens the setting

 Key Bindings